-The food contains a blend of 9 essential nutrients and is lower in nitrogen and higher in phosphorous and potassium.
-This is just the right balance to encourage orchids to flower.
+The food contains a blend of 9 essential nutrients, with just the right balance to encourage orchids to flower; it is lower in nitrogen and higher in phosphorous and potassium.

 Within two weeks of using this food, the two orchids I tested it on were looking healthier.
 The leaves had more shine and were plumper than before.
 After the fourth week, I had two new flower spikes emerging on one.
 The other one was already in flower and I am sure that the flowers lasted longer than they had previously done.

 I was amazed at how quickly this orchid food worked and I’m really happy that my orchids seem to love it so much.
 This food is also excellent value for money, and in my opinion is the best orchid food on the market.